sObjects in Salesforce

 Defining sObject :

-1. Through Constructor
+1. Through the constructor

 Contact con = new Contact(firstName = ‘Shrey’, lastName = ‘Sharma’);